Everyone gets anxious, even your pets!

 Music can be very calming to animals.
 It can provide a distraction from street noises, which could be extra stressful for your animal.
 Classical music seems to be a favorite for encouraging a relaxed mood, particularly harp pieces!
 They do have pet-specific tracks that you can try as well.

 Pheromones are another way to calm your anxious dog or cat.
 After all, in the world of your pet, scents mean a lot to them!
 There are many choices when it comes to pheromone treatments.
-Feliway and Adaptil are well-known names in the business, with a lot of good reviews.
+Feliway and Adaptil are well-known names in the business, with many good reviews.
 The only risk you run with pheromone treatments is that they may not have any effect at all.
 Calming pheromones will not make your pet aggressive or act like a zombie.
 They are a low-key, non-invasive way to help your fur friend stay relaxed.

 If one of these things doesn’t work, try another one.
 If the problem goes on for more than a couple of weeks, you should take your pet to the vet.
 There may be a more concerning issue with your fur baby.
 Be sure to know when to call in the professionals!